 Restrict retroactive time entries

 In your time tracking policies, you can limit how far back employees can log time.
 You can set this to zero days (no retroactive entries at all) or a specific number of days.
 This means if someone forgets to clock in, they cannot fix it themselves.
-Someone with edit permissions for their attendance data needs to make the correction for them.
+Someone with Edit permissions for their attendance data needs to make the correction for them.
 It's not automated, but it creates a manual approval step for any entries employees don't clock in on the day.

 Set up conditional automations